-7. Action plan 2018
+8. Action plan 2018

-I have undertaken an action plan in 2018/19 scheme year.
+I propose the following action plan in 2018/19 scheme year.

-- 1) Implementation of a GDPR assessment for the scheme for conformity with the new data act regulations effective from 23 May. - 2) Integrate the scheme to a new scheme platform to be launched later this year which will assist with oversight all features of the scheme. - 3) Review loan investment income and status held by the trustees.
+- 1) Implement a GDPR assessment for the scheme for conformity with the new data act regulations effective from 23 May. - 2) Provide details of new scheme platform launched later this year which will assist with oversight of all features of the scheme. - 3) Update nomination of beneficiaries of the scheme - 4) Submit scheme return to the Pensions Regulator and review scheme rules to ensure current conformity with tax regulations.